soundrop/jsx/README.md

 if you're migrating from jsx v1.x to v2.x in most cases you won't need to make any changes to your code

-support for encoding otp 17.0's new map type is now enabled by default when compiling via rebar for any release that supports them. jsx should still compile cleanly for earlier releases without any user intervention. if you'd like to disable maps you can either set the env variable `JSX_NOMAPS` or by uncommenting the applicable tuple in `rebar.config`
+support for encoding otp 17.0's new map type is now enabled by default.

 if you used any of `replaced_bad_utf8`, `single_quoted_strings`, `comments`, `ignored_bad_escapes` or `relax` you can simply omit them from your calls to jsx,